TheBoje/TheBoje/README.md

 ### Hi there 👋
 ## Louis Leenart aka.
 TheBoje

-- 🔭 I’m currently studying Computer Science at the University of Poitier
+- 🔭 I’m currently studying Computer Science at the University of Poitiers
 - 💬 Ask me about CS:GO or Keyboards
 - 📫 How to reach me on Discord : Bo-J#2786
 - 🎯 I love doing Game Jams